Upgrade to the __tier_name__

 A dough-wrapped stick, a campfire: what could be simpler?
 This Shock Munch recipe may well end up in your go-to bag of campfire-cookery tricks.

-• As some of the above mentioned recipes suggest, you can save yourself a lot of time and hassle at the campsite by prepping certain ingredients (grated cheese, marinated chicken, etc.) ahead of time.
+• As some of the above-mentioned recipes suggest, you can save yourself a lot of time and hassle at the campsite by prepping certain ingredients (grated cheese, marinated chicken, etc.) ahead of time or choosing meals that are completely make-ahead.

 • Bring some aluminum foil for easy grilling.
 It also works great for making foil-pack recipes on the camp stove.

-• One- or two-pot meals work best at the campsite.
-You can exercise quite a bit of resourcefulness and creativity by planning out your cooking gameplan: Cook the rice in a pot, then set it aside covered and use the same pot to sauté veggies or heat up curry to go on top.
+• One- or two-pot meals work great at the campsite.
+You can exercise quite a bit of resourcefulness and creativity by planning out your cooking meal plan: Cook the rice in a pot, then set it aside covered, and use the same pot to sauté veggies or heat up curry to go on top.
 Even if the rice cools down a little more than your liking, you can always dump it back in the pot with the rest of the cooked ingredients to warm it up right at the end, just before serving.